bips-hb/Toward_Understanding_Disagreement_Problem/README.md

 * `Sec_4_Simulations.R` runs the simulation study (can last up to several days) and creates the figures in Section 4.

-* `Sec_Appendix` creates the Figure 7 showing the transformations for the non-linear effects.
+* `Sec_Appendix.R` creates the Figure 7 showing the transformations for the non-linear effects.

 All created figures are saved in the `figures/` folder.
+However, the final figures used in the paper and the results from the simulation study of Section 4 are stored in the `results/` folder.